mobxjs/mobx/README.md

 Numeric property, setting this to value to '1' or higher will cause additional debug information to be printed.

 ### mobservable.SimpleEventEmitter
 Utility class for managing an event.
-Its methods are:
+Its instance methods are:

+* `new mobservable.SimpleEventEmitter()`.
+Creates a new `SimpleEventEmitter`
 * `emit(...data : any[])`.
 Invokes all registered listeners with the given arguments
 * `on(listener:(...data : any[]) => void) : () => void`.
 Registers a new callback that will be invoked on each `emit`.
 Returns a method that can be used to unsubscribe the listener.
 * `once(listener:(...data : any[]) => void) : () => void`.
 Similar to `.on`, but automatically removes the listener after one invocation.